Your Handy Guide To Preparing For Interior House Painting

 Furniture already moved to the centre of the room - it's a great way to prepare for interior house painting

-Updated July 2024 by Stephen Cochrane
+Updated May 2025 by Stephen Cochrane

-The walls of your home have seen better days and it’s time for internal house painting.
+The walls of your home have seen better days, and it’s time for internal house painting.
 Perth painters know that thorough preparation is the key to painting success.
 But the excitement of getting a home renovation project underway can come at the expense of good house painting prep.

 Your walls deserve better than that!

-In this handy guide, you’ll learn what you need to know about preparing for house painting including:
+In this handy guide, you’ll learn what you need to know about preparing for house painting, including:

 • 5 Things To Consider Before You Start Painting